How I learned to stop worrying and love OpenClaw

 But there be dangers

 Yep, there are dangers.
 You’re giving a nondeterministic beast control of a dedicated machine.
 It can do anything a normal computer can do, which is its greatest strength and its most obvious risk.
-And umm, anyway we’re pretty sure these models are only behaving because they know they’re being watched.
+And we’re pretty sure these models are only behaving because they know they’re being watched.

 Do we gotta pay the Apple tax?

-On an isolated network on my home system
+Isolated network on my home system

 Dedicated Apple ID for the assistant